-Haggis is speaking from the perspective of a creatively accomplished adult: His films include In the Valley of Elah; Letters from Iwo Jima; Casino Royale; Million Dollar Baby; Crash.
+Haggis is speaking from the perspective of a creatively accomplished adult: His films include Quantum of Solace; In the Valley of Elah; Letters from Iwo Jima; Casino Royale; Million Dollar Baby; Crash.

-But the experience of being a misfit, mutant or any number of other names for outsider, can be distressing or downright painful, especially as a teen – but also at any age if you have not yet found a path to express your talents and gain a healthy level of self esteem, or don’t connect with others as much as you want.
+Especially as a teen – but at any age if you have not yet found a path to express your talents and gain a healthy level of self esteem, or don’t connect with others as much as you want.

 Jane Austen wrote in Mansfield Park (1814) about one of her characters:

 “Everybody around her was gay and busy, prosperous and important; each had their object of interest, their part, their dress, their favourite scene, their friends and confederates: all were finding employment in consultations and comparisons, or diversion in the playful conceits they suggested.

 “She alone was sad and insignificant; she had no share in anything; she might go or stay; she might be in the midst of their noise, or retreat from it to the solitude of the East Room, without being seen or missed.”